 The impact of aerosols on climate is an important factor governing climate change.
-Aerosols have offset part of the warming expected from anthropogenic emissions of greenhouse gases.
+Aerosols have offset part of the warming expected from anthropogenic emissions of greenhouse gases but with decreasing emissions of sulphate aerosols which have a cooling effect and increaseing emissions of black carbon (also from forest fires) which has a warming effect, this might be different in the future.
 It is very important to decrease the uncertainties on the aerosol forcing because this will contribute to better constrain the climate sensitivity from current observational climate records.
 As a result measurements of atmospheric aerosols (both tropospheric and stratospheric) are required.
 There is a further arbitrary split at 3 km height to obtain aerosol products below and above the lower troposphere.
+This split is somewhat arbitrary and aerosol profile information from spaceborne lidars should be instead considered.

 Aside from the direct radiative effect it is in particular the impact of indirect radiative effects (mainly through aerosol-cloud interactions) which needs to be better understood to better estimate the climate sensitivity to aerosols in climate models.
 Thus, there are two aspects that need to be addressed.
-Relatively high resolution data with associated environmental data (e.g.

-clouds) for a better process understanding, as well as long-term monitoring on global scales to address trends in aerosol properties.
+Relatively high resolution data with associated environmental data (e.g. clouds) for a better process understanding, as well as long-term monitoring on global scales to address trends in aerosol properties.
 Precipitation has also been reported by the aerosol product users as an important parameter to constrain aerosol loads since it is the main mechanism of removal.

 The parameters for aerosol climatologies within global models are listed in Table 21.
 It includes the aerosol extinction optical depth (AOD) (at the modelling reference wavelength at 550nm) for both the total atmospheric column as well as stratified over four atmospheric altitude sections to distinguish between stratosphere (important after major volcanic eruptions) and tropospheric layers linked to high-, mid- and low level clouds.
+It is noted that this requirements related to these four altitude sections might become obsolete when profiling data from lidars are considered.
 Upper tropospheric aerosols have enhanced capabilities for long range transport, while lower tropospheric aerosols remain more local and influence the near surface meteorology (e.g. visibility, air quality).
 In general, tropospheric AOD can be derived as the total AOD minus the stratospheric AOD.
 In addition to total extinction optical depth (absorption + scattering) the absorption optical depth is also an important parameter to measure and has more stringent accuracy requirements being only part of the total extinction.